What is a bartending certificate?

 Beyond the legal requirements, RSA-certified bartenders are better equipped to handle challenging situations like dealing with intoxicated customers or preventing underage patrons from being served.
 This helps create a safer environment for both your customers and your staff and reduces the likelihood of incidents that could harm your business’s reputation.

-Therefore, when hiring new bartenders, always ensure that RSA certification is a non-negotiable requirement.
+When hiring a new bartender, consider whether you want someone who already has the RSA certificate and can hit the ground running, or if you’re willing to sponsor a candidate to achieve it.
 You may also want to include this in your job descriptions when you are ready to hire.

 What are the benefits of advanced bartending qualifications?

-While the RSA certification is mandatory, hiring good employees with a combination of RSA certification and advanced bartending qualifications is a sound investment for any bar or restaurant.
+Hiring good employees with a combination of RSA certification and advanced bartending qualifications and skills is a sound investment for any bar or restaurant.
 Benefits include:

 How to implement training for existing staff